 Are There Disadvantages to Drinking Coconut Coffee?

+While there are a number of health benefits of coconut oil in coffee, what about the latter?
 There has been a lot of research done on high-fat diets, so many of us know that consuming large amounts of fat generally isn’t a good thing.
 As with all things that boast many health benefits, there are some potential downsides to putting coconut oil in your coffee-related specifically to the fat content.

 Not a Balanced Breakfast